 Apple in Dutch antitrust spotlight for allegedly promoting own apps

-Apple, already the subject of EU antitrust scrutiny, on Thursday became the target of a Dutch investigation for allegedly favoring its own apps on its popular App Store.
+Apple on Thursday said it treated all app developers equally and was confident a Dutch antitrust investigation would end with the same conclusion.

-BRUSSELS: Apple, already the subject of EU antitrust scrutiny, on Thursday became the target of a Dutch investigation for allegedly favoring its own apps on its popular App Store.
+BRUSSELS: Apple, already the subject of EU antitrust scrutiny, on Thursday became the target of a Dutch investigation for allegedly favouring its own apps on its popular App Store.

 Dutch competition agency ACM suggested the investigation may be expanded to Google's Play Store in future because of similar business practices by the company.
 Both services are lucrative money spinners for Apple and Google.

-The investigation was triggered by Dutch apps for news media which provided indications of possible anti-competitive behavior by the iPhone maker during the agency's study into app stores, ACM said.
+The investigation was triggered by Dutch apps for news media which provided indications of possible anti-competitive behaviour by the iPhone maker during the agency's study into app stores, ACM said.

 "ACM will investigate, among other aspects, whether Apple acted in violation of the prohibition of abuse of dominance, for example, by giving preferential treatment to its own apps," the Dutch enforcer said in a statement.